hybridgroup/unfuddler/README.md

 ## Usage

+First of all, authentiate with your information:
 		Unfuddler.authenticate(:username => "john", :password => "seekrit", :subdomain => "johnscompany")

-		# Project#find returns all projects, fetching last element from array with Array#last
+Now, find your project
 		project = Unfuddler.project.find.last

-		# Fetch all new tickets where the status is new
+Get ALL the tickets from this project, where the status is "new"
 		new_tickets = project.tickets.find(:status => "new")

-		# Close ticket with a resolution
+Let's close the last of these tickets, with a resolution.
 		new_tickets.first.close!(:resolution => "fixed", :description => "I fixed it!")

 ## Note on Patches/Pull Requests